sujigarasharma/AppleOnlineStore/README.md

 # AppleOnlineStore

-This is an Online Apple Store Management System Project in HTML & PHP.
-This project is a sort of eCommerce website or an online store.
-The application gives an online platform for the apple store's clients or possible clients to explore, browse, and order their desired product.
-The project has an online payment feature using Credit Card.
-This system has lots of features and functionalities which are commonly found on an eCommerce website.
-It has a pleasant user interface and user-friendly functionalities.
+This project is a website inspired by Apple, featuring an online store.
+It was crafted using Front-end technologies such as HTML, CSS, and JavaScript for the user interface, while PHP and MySQL were employed for the back-end functionalities.
+The website is deployed using AWS EC2 for reliable hosting.

 DEMO : https://www.linkedin.com/posts/sujigarasharma_firstpost-project-website-activity-6890277876105646080-FGZK?utm_source=share&utm_medium=member_desktop